matter-labs/zksync-lite-docs/docs/dev/utils.md

 It is often useful to be able to wait until the transaction is committed or verified.
 It is possible to do that using objects returned from methods that submit transactions.

-It is possible to wait until the transactions like Transfer is either:
+It is possible to wait until a transaction like Transfer is either:

-1. Committed (with `awaitReceipt`) when the state is updated in the zkSync network
+1. Committed (with `awaitReceipt`) when the state is updated on the zkSync network
 1. Verified (with `awaitVerifyReceipt`) when the state is finalized on the Ethereum

-It is possible to wait until the operations like Deposit is either:
+It is possible to wait until an operation like Deposit is either:

 1. Mined on the Ethereum network (with `awaitEthereumTxCommit`)
-1. Committed (with `awaitReceipt`) when the state is updated in the zkSync network
+1. Committed (with `awaitReceipt`) when the state is updated on the zkSync network
 1. Verified (with `awaitVerifyReceipt`) when the state is finalized on the Ethereum

-Commit comes first, but there is no need to wait for commit if you are interested in the verify since await for verifying implies await for commit.
+Commit comes first, but there is no need to wait for the commit if you are interested in verifying.
+Awaiting to verify implies awaiting to commit.

-> Awaiting for transaction.
+> Awaiting for the transaction

 ```typescript
 import * as zksync from "zksync";